xificurC/ai-behaviors/README.md

 | `#first-principles` | Reasoning method  | Derive from axioms, not patterns or conventions            |
 | `#creative`         | Solution space    | Seek unconventional approaches, cross-pollinate            |
 | `#subtract`         | Direction bias    | Remove before adding, question necessity                   |

+Q: If there's `#creative`, why not also `#concrete` or `#grounded`? `#verbose` to counter `#concise`?
+A: The purpose of the qualities is to steer Claude to a new direction.
+Claude is already concrete and verbose, if you need those qualities you don't need to add hashtags.
+Use these when you want to override the defaults.

 ### Operations